all LHS XC photos thru State are uploaded to the online galleries — access through the photos page

 2nd place finish.
 Closing the 90-second gap with Carson is a work on, and Carson's improvements will

 make it even more challenging to keep pace with her.
-C'est la vie!
+C'est la vie! [results]

-And the great results just continue on and on for the Varsity boys: sophomore Whit Bedell (11th overall in 17:03.1), senior Ryan Spruell (12th overall in 17:04.1), and senior William Godfrey (14th overall in 17:12.5).
-So that's 5 of the top 9 finishers, 8 of the top 14 finishers, and another lopsided victory for the boys.
+overall in 17:12.5).
+So that's 5 of the top 9 finishers, 8 of the top 14 finishers, and another

-Sophomores Grant Gueller (18th overall in 17:28.7) and Chayden DuBois (23rd overall in 17:44.0) were
+Sophomore Grant Gueller (18th overall in 17:28.7) and junior Chayden DuBois (23rd overall in 17:44.0)

 The JV Girls race was dominated by a very, very deep girls contingent from Coppell which

 scored a perfect 15.
 But the Lovejoy JV girls had a solid race with a lot of good efforts turned in.